• Skip to primary navigation

 Notes

-Thickness of the sauce – this curry is not supposed to have a runny sauce so I have only included half a cup of water.
+Thickness of the sauce - this curry is not supposed to have a runny sauce so I have only included a quater cup of water.
 Keep your eye on the pan as it is cooking.
-The evapouration will depend on how tightly your pan lid fits.
+The evaporation will depend on how tightly your pan lid fits.
 If you find it is boiling dry, you can add additional water.

-For the heat of the curry – adjust the amount of chili you add.
-Additionally, you can use either mild or medium curry powder to suit you own taste.
+For the heat of the curry - adjust the amount of chilli you add.
+You could substitute all the spices for store-bought curry powder if you prefer.

 Nutrition has been calculated without the naan bread, and is based on using 8 chicken thighs and 3 potatoes.